rust-stuco/lectures/week5/slides.md

 Understanding why is another...

-* We pass without understanding why patterns are unsafe
+* Sometimes we follow the rules blindly
-    * Make the same mistakes again
+    * Missing the principles, repeating mistakes
 * The compiler can be overly cautious
-    * Rejects code that seems perfectly safe
+    * Rejects code that seems safe
-    * Forces us to prove safety, even when we "know" it's safe
+    * Makes us prove safety, even when we "know" it's safe

 ---